 In general, an individual’s borrowing power increases as they age, if their home is more valuable and as interest rates fall.
-For example, an 80-year-old will be able to borrow more than a 65-year-old if all other factors are equal. and this individual would be able to borrow more at a 4 percent interest rate than you would at a 6 percent interest rate.
+For example, an 80-year-old will be able to borrow more than a 65-year-old if all other factors are equal and this individual would be able to borrow more at a lower interest rate.

 Will I Have to Pay Any Reverse Mortgage Fees?

-Those who take out a reverse mortgage will incur closing costs.
-These costs are normally rolled into the loan and the out of pocket fees are very minimal.
+You will have to pay closing costs.
+These are normally rolled into the loan and the out of pocket fees are very minimal.
 Most are like those paid on any forward mortgage, and include:

 - Origination fees paid to the lender